Matthew-Mosior/idris2-resource-pool/README.md

 ![wake-create-handoff-mermaid](resources/wake-create-handoff.png)

-## Stripe Locality
+## Stripe Locality - Deterministic Thread-to-Stripe Routing

-The pool that this library exposes is _explicitly_ striped, locality-aware, and thread-affine, because each thread hashes to `threadId mod stripeCount`.
-This means that a given resource tends to remain on the same stripe, the reuse becomes localized, which leads to low contention.
+The pool uses deterministic stripe routing based on thread id modulo stripe count.
+This creates probabilistic locality by causing threads to repeatedly interact with the same stripe-local cache, reducing global contention and increasing resource reuse locality.

 The following diagram illustrates how locality emerges naturally as a consequence of the internals of the a `Stripe a`: